ibm-cloud-docs/vpc/delete-vpc-ui.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Deleting a VPC using the IBM Cloud console
+# Deleting a VPC by using the IBM Cloud console
 {: #deleting-using-console}

-Before you can delete a VPC in the IBM Cloud console, you must delete all of the VPC's public gateways, subnets, and attached resources.
+Before you can delete an {{site.data.keyword.vpc_full}} in the {{site.data.keyword.cloud_notm}} console, you must delete all of the VPC's public gateways, subnets, and attached resources.
 {:shortdesc}

-To delete a VPC using the console:
+To delete a VPC by using the console:

 1. Find all subnets in the VPC.
 Click **VPCs** in the navigation pane and select your VPC.
 2. On the VPC details page, go to the **Subnets in this VPC** list and select a subnet to view its details.
 3. Delete any resources that are attached to the subnet.
 In the navigation pane, click **Attached resources**.
 Select each attached instance to go its details page and click the delete icon.